-Top Tours & Activities in Delft
+Top attractions in Delft

 Small and scenic, Delft's historic cityscape lies between Rotterdam and The Hague on the River Schie.
 Once famous for its Delftware pottery and porcelain tiles, quaint streets and resplendent monuments make it a sightseeing favorite!
 Here are a few highlights.

 Despite its name, the market square's New Church dates back to 1496.
 Climb its tower to see as far as Rotterdam, The Hague, and, on a clear day, even Amsterdam!

 Originally built as a nunnery in 1400, the museum boasts many local artifacts.
 William of Orange was shot here, and visitors can still see the bullet holes in one of the walls!

 Delft's Old Church was built in 1250 but received a Gothic overhaul two centuries later.
 It's the resting place of many notable Delft natives, including the painter Jan Vermeer.

 The "Stadhuis" looks simply magnificent from outside, but take a tour of its interior to marvel at elegantly decorated rooms from the Orange Gallery to the Council Chamber.

 Delft was home to 32 producers of Delftware pottery in the 17th century, but here's the sole survivor.
 Take a tour to see artisans at work and its collection of historical pottery.

 Stretching from north to south, the Old Canal's picturesque buildings are perfect for sunny-day strolls or bike tours.
 Check out the nearby Begijnhof and the "hidden church!"